Gyvastis/casperjs-session/README.md

 # CasperJS Session

-###A simple implementation of what should have been an essential feature for CasperJS.
+###A simple implementation of what should have been an essential feature of CasperJS.

 I have struggled to find an attractive solution of CasperJS session handling.
 Thus I have assembled together something rather simple but effective.

-Firstly, you have to define CasperJS Session requirement.
-CasperJS Session file can be placed in the same folder your script is called from.
+Firstly, you have to define CasperJS Session requirement. `casperjs-session.js` can be placed in the same folder your script is called from.
 ```javascript
 var session = require('casperjs-session');
 ```